Start a tracked session

 This is how you know.
 Not vibes.
 Data.

-When you start an experiment session, the Thompson Sampling bandit automatically selects which rules to surface based on learned effectiveness.
-As you log mistakes and rewards during the session, the bandit updates its posterior distributions.
+Experiments add a layer on top: when you start a session, the Thompson Sampling bandit selects which rules to surface based on learned effectiveness.
+As you log mistakes during the session, you build a longitudinal record of RMR that can be compared across baseline and treatment conditions.